geekyinsights/technical-writing/pages/docs/index.md

 - A Random Forest model is considered Black box.
 But a proximity plot can be produced and it could be useful.
 It shows ‘which observations are effectively close together’.

-### Best data to use with examples
+### When should you use with the Random Forest Model:

-Data: Categorical(binning), Continuous, Boolean
+Categorical(binning), Continuous, and Boolean data

-A table with a large number of features i.e. large number of columns
+    Ex.
+Data with a large number of features / columns

-###  When not to use it with examples
+###  When you should not to use the Random Forest Model:

-Don’t use it when you:

-- Have  linear model
+- when working with a linear model

-- Have a dataset with High cardinality categorical variables
+- when working with high cardinality with categorical variables

-- Want to do Time series forecasting
+- when working on time series forecasting

-- Have a Natural Language Processing (NLP) problem.
+- when working with Natural Language Processing (NLP ) problems

 **References**